Skip to main content

 Create a Pie Chart

-To create a Pie Chart, ensure that your dashboard is in Edit Mode.
-Click the Add Widget button, and from the list of available widgets, select Pie Chart.
+To create a Pie Chart, a user must first ensure the dashboard is in Edit Mode.
+Click the Add Widget button and select Pie Chart from the list of available widgets.
+This opens the Create Pie Chart dialog, where data sources and settings can be configured.

 Configuring the Pie Chart

-1. Value Name: Enter the name of the value to be displayed (e.g., voltage, temperature).
+1. Value Name: The metric to be visualized (e.g., voltage, temperature).

-2. Channel: Select the channel that provides the data.
+2. Channel: The data channel that provides the metric.
 To add multiple channels, click Add Source.

-3. Client: Choose the entity or device connected to the respective channels.
+3. Client: The device or entity connected to the selected channel.

 5. Color: Choose a color for each data source slice in the pie chart.